MarTech Meaning- What is MarTech & Why Is It Important

 AHREFS

-Ahrefs is one of the major martech companies focused on search engine optimization (SEO) tools.
-It offers a full-bodied suite of data-driven insights that help marketers enhance their online presence and increase organic traffic.
+Ahrefs is one of the major MarTech companies focused on search engine optimization (SEO) tools.
+Thus, it offers a full suite of data-driven insights that help marketers enhance their online presence and increase organic traffic.
+Beyond its core SEO tools, Ahrefs supports broader marketing efforts by offering valuable data for content marketing, social media, and overall digital strategy.

 SurferSEO